MauCastillo/alana/README.md

 # alana
 # What is Alana Project?

-It is the creation of a bot with the ability to predict the behavior of the cryptocurrency market.
+It is a bot that predicts the behavior of the cryptocurrency market using a neural network.
 Using a basic Neuronal Network:
 Now Aviailable:
 <ol>